 Honestly, I’m happy that it’s not called 3D because then everybody would be confused.
 But now what’s 3D audio?
 So I would say that 8D audio is like a special case of 3D audio where you just have such a thing of music rotating around your head.
+Some say it gives you the impression of listening to live music.
+Although others even suggest it makes you listen to music ‘with your brain’ instead of your ears.
 That’s all what 5D, 8D, 12D audio is.

 Now there are several trending TikTok videos with 4D audio – it’s also not really a thing.
-It’s more of a marketing term.
-People add more “D”s in order to sound more important.
+Not only is it more of a marketing term but people tend to add more “D”s in order just to sound more important.
 Maybe you know there are 3D cinemas and then someone said:

 let’s call it 4D cinema where you have winds or 5D cinema where you have rain and the seats are moving.

 This is the extra dimension but from an audio technology standpoint, it doesn’t make any sense in the context of binaural audio.
 The maximum is 3D audio in terms of listening to sound.
-But what the Mercedes-Benz did was like adding a vibration feature to the seeds so that you would feel the live music even more.
+But what Mercedes-Benz did by adding a vibration feature to the seats so that you would feel the live music even more.
 With that reported positive effects, I’m OK that’s called extra dimension – 4D audio.